Health and Safety Risk Assessment Questions

 - Determine the hazard elimination along with risk control measures.

-- Measure the effectiveness of control measures.
+- Measure the effectiveness of the risk control measures.

 - Make the changes to improve consistently and continuously, and monitor improvements.